opensearch-project/opensearch-api-specification/README.md

 ## Welcome!

 `opensearch-api-specification` is an open source, community-driven collection of API model specifications for [OpenSearch](https://github.com/opensearch-project/OpenSearch) APIs.
-The API models are created using the [Smithy](https://awslabs.github.io/smithy/) Interface Definition Language (IDL).
-Smithy is an open source IDL which is protocol agnostic, extensible and supports code generation.
+The API models are written in OpenAPI format and are used to generate client libraries and documentation.

 To contribute to this project or to track the developments head over to [Projects](https://github.com/opensearch-project/opensearch-api-specification/projects) board.
 Follow the [Developer guide](DEVELOPER_GUIDE.md) and [Contributing guidelines](CONTRIBUTING.md) for instructions